harshithamadarapu/Team16_Hinglish-Auto-suggestions/README.md

 To ensure high-quality input for our model, we performed the following steps:

 1. **Data Cleaning**:
-   - Removed URLs, special characters, and extra spaces from the dataset.
+   - We removed any unnecessary elements such as URLs, special characters, and extra spaces from the dataset.
-   - Saved the cleaned data as `cleaned_data.csv`.
+   - The cleaned data was saved as cleaned_data.csv

 2. **Normalization**:
-   - Converted all text to lowercase for consistency.
+   - All text was converted to lowercase to maintain uniformity and avoid case-sensitive variations.
    - Saved the normalized data as `normalized_data.csv`.

 3. **Tokenization**: